ntentart/ntent-archive/README.md

 ## Acknowledgments

+Thanks to @TkKonstantin for the guidance.
-Thanks to goes to the universe.
+And thanks to the universe.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>